eliska161/kartarkiv/README.md

 The Express server hosts two auto-generated documentation surfaces:

-* `http://localhost:5001/api-doc` – lightweight HTML overview summarising every route, HTTP method, and tag extracted from the Swagger definition.
+* `http://localhost:5001/api-doc` â€“ lightweight HTML overview summarising every route, HTTP method, and tag extracted from the Swagger definition.
-* `http://localhost:5001/docs` – interactive Swagger UI for trying requests against a running instance.
+* `http://localhost:5001/docs` â€“ interactive Swagger UI for trying requests against a running instance.
-* `http://localhost:5001/docs-json` – raw OpenAPI JSON that can be imported into other tools (e.g. Theneo or Postman).
+* `http://localhost:5001/docs-json` â€“ raw OpenAPI JSON that can be imported into other tools (e.g. Theneo or Postman).

 ### Manual Payment Flow